 20. Enjoy your wedding day

 Remember that as long as you, your partner, the registrar and two witnesses turn up, you WILL get married.
 Don’t worry about the details.
-No-one will notice if the chair sashes aren’t the right shade of pink (only you knew exactly what you wanted).
+No-one will notice if the chair sashes aren’t the right shade of pink or the paper napkins don’t quite match the centrepieces.
 Savour every moment and spend as much of it as possible with your partner.
 It is a day that you should both remember as one of the best in your lives.

 Anything to add to our quick wedding checklist?

 If we have forgotten anything, please let us know so we can add to this list.
-See also Barnutopia’s standard venue hire package and all-inclusive micro wedding package for up to 15 guests with the option to add.
+See also Barnutopia’s assisted DIY venue hire possibilities and our micro wedding package for up to 30 guests with the option to add or reduce headcount.
 For a quote please email or complete our enquiry form.